amyxiong04/Wordle-ft.-Cat-Friend/README.md

 - As a user, I want to be given the option the statistics of the game upon guessing the correct word.
 - As a user, when the game is over, regardless if I won or not, I want to be given the option to play again.
 - As a user, I want to be given the option to save, or save and quit from my current game.
-- As a user, when I start the application, I want to be given the option to load my previous game state from file and resume my game.
+- As a user, I want to be given the option to load my previous game state from file and resume my game.

+# Instructions for Grader

+- You can generate the first required action related to adding a guess to a list of guesses by typing in your guess into the text field and clicking the 'Make Guess' button.
+- You can generate the second required action related to removing all guesses from the list of guesses by clicking the 'Restart Game' button at any time.
+- My visual component is located on the right, with a cat who changes expressions based on whether you win or lose the game.
+- You can save the state of my application by clicking the 'Save Game' button at any time.
+- You can reload the state of my application by clicking the 'Load Game' button at any time.

+## Attributions
+- String builder technique to add separators to a string: https://stackoverflow.com/questions/58928521/java-add-separator-to-a-string
+- JsonReader and JsonWriter classes (attribution also found in more detail in specification of referenced methods): https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo